robertostling/colorfool/README.md

 well as my own FOOL (Forth On One Line) language.
 The main novelty is the use of (sort of) human-readable machine level code, and the compiler consists of source/machine code translating itself into more efficient source/machine code.
-In its current virtual machine implementation, it can also be viewed as a special kind of token-threaded Forth interpreter.
+It can also be viewed as a special kind of token-threaded Forth interpreter.

 To make the above more concrete, we start with a screenshot of the editor.
 In the Forth tradition, this is viewing a 64x32 block of code.
+The "E compile" at the bottom is part of the editor, not code.

 ![Contents of blocks/kernel.block](./screenshot.png)

-Many things are going on here, in a short amount of space.
+Many things are going on here, in a small amount of space.
 Let us first summarize line by line.

 * Line 1: Compiling literal values.